Young-Teams/Young-Teams.github.io/contents/doc_en.md

 - Industry frontline engineers providing on-site guidance

 ## 🎯 What You Will Gain
-✅ Master the complete workflow of domestic EDA tool chains
+✅ Master the complete workflow of multi-platform EDA tool chains
 ✅ Gain hands-on experience in analog and digital circuit design
 ✅ Build professional networks in the EDA field
 ✅ Opportunities for internship/employment recommendations